AgaDob/conformae/README.md

 # Neural Concept Formation in Knowledge Graphs
-This repository contains the code for 'Neural Concept Formation' by Agnieszka Dobrowolska, Antonio Vergari, and Pasquale Minervini.
+This repository contains the code for _Neural Concept Formation_, AKBC 2021, by Agnieszka Dobrowolska, Antonio Vergari, and Pasquale Minervini.